 7.1.
-An effective process for human factors engineering is required to be embedded into the overall design process for every aspect of the design: see Requirement 35 of SSR-3 [1].
-Appropriate design
+An effective process for human factors engineering is required to be embedded into the overall design process for every aspect of the design: (see Requirement 35 of SSR-3 [1]-]).
+Appropriate design standards and guidelines should be identified and should be used throughout the design process.
+Guidance on human factors engineering aspects is provided in Ref.
+[2019].

 7.2.
-Verification and validation activities related to human factors engineering should be performed throughout the design process for instrumentation and control systems for a research reactor to confirm that the design adequately accommodates all necessary actions by operating personnel and all relevant administrative arrangements of the operating organization.
-This could include task analysis and consideration of factors such as timing and human cognition and perception, operator overload and available indications for the operator response.
+Verification and validation activities relatedrelating to human factors engineering should be performed throughout the design process for instrumentation and control systems for a research reactor to confirm that the design adequately accommodates all necessary actions by operating personnel and all relevant administrative arrangements of the operating organization.
+This verification and validation could include task analysis and consideration of factors such as timing-and, human cognition and perception, operator overload, and available indications for the operator response.